banjtheman/odsc_nlp_workshop/module_5/README.md

 python helpful_flow.py run --output_dir test_run
 ```

-**Note:** The gitpod instance is slow, so you can comment out lines [122-123](https://github.com/banjtheman/odsc_nlp_workshop/blob/main/module_5/utils.py#L121-L123) in utils.py and [126](https://github.com/banjtheman/odsc_nlp_workshop/blob/main/module_5/utils.py#L126) to test only a subset of data if not running on your personal machine.
+**Note:** The gitpod instance is slow, so you can comment out lines [122-123](https://github.com/banjtheman/odsc_nlp_workshop/blob/main/module_5/utils.py#L122-L125) in utils.py to test only a subset of data if not running on your personal machine.

 3. View the data